Porsche Jensen FF | Chassis Number 119/008

-The leather will be cleaned and treated.
+The leather has been cleaned and treated.
 The driver seat squab will be sewn back in place.
-The original Vignale manufactured carpet parts will be cleaned and left in place.
-New driver & passenger side carpets will be sourced to match as close as possible.
+If possible, the original Vignale manufactured carpet parts will be cleaned and left in place.
+Some carpet parts will need to be replaced, and will be matched as close as possible.

 All original carpet underlay will be carefully cleaned and left in place if possible.
 If they require removal due to welding work, the removal will be exercised in such a way that they can be refitted after any metal work has taken place.